-Who doesn’t like spicy, tasty and crispy fries and world-class juicy sandwiches?
+Who doesn’t like spicy, tasty, and crispy fries and world-class juicy chicken?
 I guess we all do, and so I’m sure that we all have heard the name of the famous food joint, KFC.

 KFC’s full form is Kentucky Fried Chicken and it’s an American fast-food giant with its headquarters in Louisville, Kentucky.
 It was founded in 1952 and has been operating in several countries and is the second-largest food chain after McDonald’s.